 The Madrasa Ben Youssef

-If you visit the Ben Youssef madrasa you will be able to get an idea of what the environment was in which Islam was studied in this school.
+If you visit the Ben Youssef Madrasa, you will be able to get an idea of what the Islam students who studied in this school experienced.

 I hope our advice will help you to enjoy your visit to Marrakech.

 - Best Travel Insurance for your trip to Morocco (5% OFF)

 - Must-Visit Places in Marrakech